jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 4 |
 | AISRec 2.003 (trial) @ Low rate Windows | 59 |

+The results from run 1-3 and 4-6 are on the same input signal and comparable.

 ## Running multiple models